nemanjastamenkovicqa/PriceChecker/README.md

-Simple program for checking the prices on steam by pulling HTML and using GREP to find the price.
+Overview

-Python is used to update URL-s.
+A simple program that checks prices on Steam by extracting HTML and using GREP to find the prices.
+The URLs are updated using Python.